PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Down Imaging

 Identifies bottom composition changes where bass hold.
-Rocky to sandy transitions consistently produce.
+Rocky to sandy transitions consistently produce fish.

 GPS Mapping